Tag Archives: busk

 Laces The laces are ¼” wide flat nylon shoe-lace style.
 I find them to be long enough, a little springy but that’s alright because they’re still strong – you just have to tug a little harder to get the corset to stay closed because of the elasticity of the laces, is all – not a big deal.

-Price Currently $95 USD, but if you wait for the sale at the end of each month you can save 15-20% by using the coupon code.
+Price Currently $95 USD, but you can save 10% by using the coupon code CORSETLUCY

 Final Thoughts: